 Currency: Euro (EUR)

 Germany has given the world a generation of elite poker players who compete in the biggest buy-in tournaments around the world.
 That might make one believe that the country provides fertile legal ground for poker – like, for example, Malta.
-The case is not that unfortunately.
+Unfortunately his is not the case.

 With the exception of one state, online poker is not legal.
 You can find brick-and-mortar casinos across the country – however, not that many.
 The World Casino Directory puts the number to around 80, which is not a great rate for a country of over 80 million people.
 The website also mentions that most maintain a strict dress code for entrance.